Field Vole

 Key Features

-- Small eyes and ears mostly hidden by thick fur
+- Small ears are almost entirely hidden by thick, shaggy fur

 When You’ll See Them